OldBlackJoe/mybatis-mapper/README.md

   price
 FROM
   fruits
+WHERE
-WHERE  category = 'apple'
+  category = 'apple'
-    OR price = 200
+  AND price = 500
 ```

 ### 6) &lt;choose&gt; &lt;when&gt; &lt;otherwise&gt; element ###